Thulium-Drake/ansible-strings/README.md

   ```
   # @description
   # This Ansible Role is an example of how to use the @description tag.
-  # It includes descriptions of various parameters and requirements.
+  # It includes for example how to use this role and other information to take in account
   ```

 - `@requirements`: Lists the requirements for using the Ansible Role.
 Each requirement should be on a separate line.